SiigoDev/siigo_sdk_javascript/docs/CustomerApi.md

 > CustomerViewModel getCustomer(id)

-Gets a Customer by GUID.
+Gets the customer by GUID.

 ### Example